pyroscope-io/helm-chart/CONTRIBUTING.md

 The chart `version` should follow [semver](https://semver.org/).

-Charts should start at `1.0.0`.
 Any breaking (backwards incompatible) changes to a chart should:

 1. Bump the MAJOR version
 2. In the README, under a section called "Upgrading", describe the manual steps necessary to upgrade to the new (specified) MAJOR version